 “One of the Best Teams in the West”: Danny Green Picks the Biggest Threat Between Rockets, Spurs, and Mavericks

-The saying goes, “everything is bigger in Texas,” and that’s certainly the case in the NBA.
+There is a saying “Everything is bigger in Texas,” and that’s certainly the case in the NBA.
 For the first time since the 2015-16 season, all three Texas teams have a legitimate chance to make the postseason.
-The Lone Star State isn’t quite lonely, as each team houses prominent duos.
-But only one can pose the biggest threat.
+The Houston Rockets clinched a postseason berth.
+The Dallas Mavericks were on pace but suffered a boatload of injuries, while the Spurs were undone at the end.

 San Antonio was on pace to secure one of the last Play-In spots last season before Wembanyama received his diagnosis for blood clots.
 Shortly after, Fox underwent season-ending surgery on his left pinkie finger, halting their progress.

-“I want to see a healthy Wemby and De’Aaron Fox,” Former Spurs guard Danny Green said on ESPN’s First Take.
+“I want to see a healthy Wemby and De’Aaron Fox,” former Spurs guard Danny Green said on ESPN’s First Take.
 “We never got a chance to get them at full strength last year.”

 Spurs have also added the second overall pick of the 2025 NBA Draft, Dylan Harper to their numbers

 The Spurs’ collection of young talent has left Green with an overwhelming sense of excitement.
 But they aren’t the only team with a great core of young stars.
+The Rockets are right there, too.

 “I’m going to go with Kevin Durant and Amen Thompson.
 The tiebreaker is, I think, they have the best team.
 I think they have the best situation in terms of being able to make a deep playoff run,” ESPN’s Tim McMahon argued.